Instead of the open strings ringing when you strum no chord, a capo moves the sound up to the entire 1st fret, 2nd fret, 3rd fret, etc…

-When you clamp a capo onto your ‘ukulele you are essentially changing the functional tuning.
-This can be handy for playing a picking part in a different key from what you know it in.
-Instead of fumbling around and trying to relearn the part, just slap on the capo.
+This can be tremendously handy for playing something you know in a new key.
+Instead of fumbling around and trying to relearn the part, just use a capo on the appropriate fret.

 Using a capo is considered “cheating” by a lot of people (me included, most of the time).
 It is not to be used as a substitute for learning chords and keys.
 But it will save your butt when you are called up onstage to play a song in F# that you usually play in F. Use it as a creative device to make something impossible possible.